-- The practice had an empowered practice manager who provided robust leadership within the practice. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment was readily available in accordance with current guidelines. - The practice was visibly clean and well maintained. - Infection control procedures were robust and the practice followed published guidance.
+- The practice had an empowered practice manager who provided robust leadership within the practice. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment was readily available in accordance with current guidelines. - The practice was visibly clean and well maintained.

-- The practice had a dedicated safeguarding lead with effective safeguarding processes in place for safeguarding adults and children living in vulnerable circumstances. - Staff reported incidents and kept records of these which the practice used for shared learning. - The practice had enough staff to deliver the service. - Staff personnel files were well organised and complete. - Staff had received training appropriate to their roles and were supported in their continued professional development (CPD). - Staff we spoke to felt well supported by the practice manager and were committed to providing a quality service to their patients. - Information from 44 completed CQC comment cards gave us a mainly positive picture of a friendly, professional service. - All complaints were dealt with in an open and transparent way by the practice manager if a mistake had been made. - The practice had a rolling programme of clinical and non-clinical audit in place.
+- Infection control procedures were robust and the practice followed published guidance. - The practice had a dedicated safeguarding lead with effective safeguarding processes in place for safeguarding adults and children living in vulnerable circumstances. - Staff reported incidents and kept records of these which the practice used for shared learning. - The practice had enough staff to deliver the service. - Staff personnel files were well organised and complete. - Staff had received training appropriate to their roles and were supported in their continued professional development (CPD). - Staff we spoke to felt well supported by the practice manager and were committed to providing a quality service to their patients. - Information from 11 completed CQC comment cards gave us a completely positive picture of a friendly, professional service. - All complaints were dealt with in an open and transparent way by the practice manager if a mistake had been made. - The practice had a rolling programme of clinical and non-clinical audit in place. - A children's club had been established to promote good oral health in children.